SolomonGM/WonderShare/README.md

 # **WonderShare**

 This is a website project that I built as part of my portfolio/for a client to showcase my web development skills.
-The website is a simple one-page responsive design that is desigbned for a SEO (Search Engine optimization) website.
+The website is a simple one-page responsive design that is designed for a SEO (Search Engine optimization) website.

 ## Technologies Used
 The website was built using the following technologies: